-This allows you to use WPForms’ drag and drop form builder to create your newsletter sign up form.
+This allows you to use the WPForms drag and drop form builder to create your newsletter sign up form.

-Upon activation, you need to visit WPForms » Settings page and click on the ‘Integrations’ tab.
+Upon activation, you need to visit WPForms » Settings and click on the ‘Integrations’ tab.

 You will see Constant Contact integration listed there.
 You need to click to expand it and then click on the ‘Add Account’ button.

 This will show you the information needed to connect your Constant Contact account to WPForms.
-Click on the link that says ‘Click here to register with Constant Contact’.
+You should click the link that says ‘Click here to register with Constant Contact’.

-Switch back to the WPForms settings page and enter the authorization code you copied earlier.
+Then paste the authorization code.
 You also need to provide a name for this integration.

-Finally, click on the ‘Connect to Constant Contact’ button.
+Finally, go ahead and click the ‘Connect to Constant Contact’ button.